-We love taking day trips!
-Whether it’s a hike on an inspiring trail, exploring a new city, discovering tasty food or beer, or going to a local festival we’re in, excited, and ready to go.
+I love taking day trips.
+Whether it’s a hike on an inspiring trail, exploring a new city, discovering tasty food or beer, or going to a local festival or event, I’m in, excited, and ready to go!

-As full-time RVers we have the added benefit of traveling to many different locations during the course of a year, so our day trip opportunities are varied and nearly limitless.
-We may visit Balboa Park in San Diego one month and find ourselves hiking in Zion National Park the next.
-Fun day trips are a big part of why we love this lifestyle.
+As a full-time RVer I have the added benefit of traveling to many different locations during the course of a year, so day trip opportunities are varied and nearly limitless.
+I may visit Balboa Park in San Diego one month and find myself hiking in Zion National Park the next.
+Fun day trips are a big part of why I love to travel.

 Day Trips vs. RV Travel Days

-Because we’ve found that while fun-filled day trips can happen naturally, they don’t always – or easily – turn out that way.
+So why am I writing an article about day trips and why should you read it?
+Because I’ve found that while fun-filled day trips can happen naturally, they don’t always – or easily – turn out that way.
 This is especially true for RVer’s and other perpetual travelers, as even though we’re experienced travelers, we’re also often in places we’ve never been before.

 Since there’s limits on everyone’s time and money we think it’s worth spending about 30 minutes to plan a successful day trip.
 In this article I’ll share our planning tips, including websites, apps, and other helpful resources.
 I’ll also share the gear we bring with us that keeps us well equipped for whatever the day may bring in another article.
 It may take a little investment up front to be fully prepared – but we know first hand that the payoff in ease-of-use and fun is worth it.